sowsan/architecture-center/docs/cloud-adoption/governance/policy-compliance/risk-tolerance.md

 After answering these questions along with questions as determined by the Cloud Governance team, groupings of probability will likely emerge.
 The following are a few grouping samples to help get started:

 - No indication: Not enough research has been completed to determine probability.
-- Low risk: Current research suggests the risk is not likely to be realized.
+- Low risk: Current research indicates realizing the risk is unlikely.
-- Future risk: The current probability is low risk.
-However, continued adoption would trigger a fresh analysis.
+- Future risk: The current probability is low.
+However, continued adoption would require a fresh analysis.
-- Medium risk: It's likely that the risk will impact the business.
+- Medium risk: It's likely that the risk will affect the business.
-- High risk: Overtime, it is increasing less likely that the business will avoid impact from this risk.
+- High risk: Over time, it is increasingly likely that the business will realize this risk.
 - Declining risk: The risk is medium to high.
-However, actions in IT or business are reducing the likelihood of an impact.
+However, actions in IT or the business are reducing the likelihood of an impact.

 **Determining tolerance:**